-Downtown neighborhoods differ greatly in reported COVID-19 infections, rates are similar to the average
+Downtown Neighborhoods Differ Greatly in Reported COVID-19 Infections, Rates Are Similar to the Average

-The Boston Public Health Commission (BPHC) reported this weekend a citywide report by neighborhood and age range of those infected by COVID-19, with the downtown neighborhoods varying greatly on infection rates between the Fenway, South End and Back Bay/Beacon Hill.
+The Boston Public Health Commission (BPHC) reported this weekend a citywide report by neighborhood and age range of those infected by COVID-19, with the downtown neighborhoods varying greatly on infection rates between the Fenway, South End and Back Bay/Beacon Hill as of April 2.

+Since that time, data and rates might have changed, as numerous new infections have been reported across the City since neighborhood data was released.
+As of April 7, according to Boston Public Health Commission data, there are now 2,287 confirmed cases of COVID-19, with 258 people recovered and 25 deaths.

 Back Bay/Beacon Hill/Downtown had the most cases downtown, with 86 reported, but only had a rate per 10,000 of 15.4 – which was well below the City average of 18.1.